This annual list of the best sign franchises was revised and updated on April 25, 2023.

 Indoor signage options include all types of office signs and various signs for retailers, including digital displays, banner stands, floor decals, wall graphics, retractable banners, and so on.
 Additional services offered include graphic design, installation, project management, large-format printing, and financing.

-Founded by father-son team Roy and Ray Titus in Farmingdale, New York in 1986 and franchising since 1987, the number of locations has been on the rise in recent years from 672 in 2013 to the current total of 727 (up from the previously reported total of 709), of which none are company-owned and 319 are located outside the US.
+Founded by father-son team Roy and Ray Titus in Farmingdale, New York in 1986 and franchising since 1987, the number of locations reached a recent high of 727 in 2020 but has since declined to the current total of 689 (down from the previously reported total of 706), of which none are company-owned and 287 are located outside the US.

 Image360 is all about collaboration and consultation from imagination to installation to meet the graphics, signage, and display needs of today’s businesses.
 Products include illuminated signs and message boards, banners and flags, decals and custom appliqués, custom art printing, event signs, trade show signs and displays, engraved signs and products, all types of interior signage and graphics, regulatory and ADA compliant signs, monument signage, roadside signs, building signage, storefront and window signs, vehicle wraps and decals, printed marketing materials, and promotional products and gifts.